EmmanuelDemey/trainings-v2/training/chapters/vuejs_advanced/tp/05_composables_library/README.md

 > Promotion rule the team agreed on: something moves to the library on its
 > **third** real usage, with a named owner per folder — and anything VueUse
 > already does well is not our plumbing to reinvent.

+→ **Done when** the fleet table re-sorts with the consumer still destructuring, and you can say why this one stayed out of the library.

 ### 5. *(Bonus)* Call the library from outside a component